 In countries like India, the group of people heading a particular national sporting federation is the ultimate power house for that sport.
 Over the years, these federations have carefully maintained certain mechanisms that need to be followed for athletes to grow up the chain.
 Organised SPA administrations serving PwD are not separate from these behaviours.

 If these stories I write can someday push for a change in India’s sport governing policy for persons with disabilities, I will consider my work done.
 At a stage of career that I am in, with the kind of competition that is rampant in the world of sport education today, many well-wishers have advised me to either delegate this work to the established professionals or to wait it out until I find my slot in academia.
 Regardless of where my career prospects or financial benefits of reporting on this topic stand, persons with disabilities in India continue to be treated with very little respect and equity even today.
-Neglecting that reality cannot wait.
+Neglecting that reality cannot continue.
 While I have collected these stories and have spoken to hundreds of Indians in the last many years, I see it is important for these stories to be told now more than ever because: Two years after Rio2016 and two years to Tokyo2020, the reality of what India has in place for persons with disabilities is shockingly poor.